TobyLobster/DrawConversion/readme.md

 Use the command line ```--fonts``` option to specify the INI filepath.

-## What I Learned

-Find out [what I learned](insights/insights.md) about the format while writing this convertor.

 ## Limitations

 * A small quirk of the !Draw renderer is that an underline does not change its vertical position when superscripts or subscripts ('vertical moves') are applied.
 This effect would (a) be difficult to replicate in SVG properly, and (b) it also really feels more useful to follow the text being underlined anyway.